 The 15th International D.H.
 Lawrence conference—while open to all considerations of Lawrence’s work and life--is especially interested in proposals reassessing Lawrence’s work 100 years earlier, in the 1920’s; in exploring Lawrence’s engagement with Mexico, New Mexico, North America, and ideas of democracy and “the open road”; in studying the immeasurable influence Lawrence’s criticism had on the study of American literature as late as the 1950’s and 60’s; in examining interconnectivity between artists—dance, ritual, music, visual arts as well as writing—and aspects of modernism across the arts; as well as interdisciplinary studies that deepen our sense of Lawrence’s engagement with Native peoples and cultures.

-If you would like to contribute, please send an abstract of 350 words to the Executive Director, Dr. Nanette Norris, c/o firstname.lastname@example.org, by midnight on October 31, 2019.
-Submissions will be assessed by the Academic Program Committee, and responses will be issued by December 15, 2019.
-The abstract should include the following information as part of the same file (in either MS Word or pdf format):
+If you would like to contribute, please send an abstract of 350 words to Dr. Nanette Norris, c/o firstname.lastname@example.org, by midnight on April 30, 2022.
+Submissions will be assessed by the Academic Program Committee, and responses will be issued by May 15, 2022 The abstract should include the following information as part of the same file (in either MS Word or pdf format):

 Academic Program Committee